 - The organization’s leaders have to be close to those customer needs – and to touch their customers themselves on a regular basis so that they can support creative new ideas rather than question their foundation.

 - Critically, all of this requires collaborative behaviors, because success in innovation needs teams, not just individuals to work in supportive ways.
 They have to think differently and creatively to develop truly new ideas that don’t initially look feasible.

 - Finally, creative thinking skills (yes these are teachable) might be even more important during development, incubation and implementation to get over the inevitable barriers that lurk at every stage.

-Are you ready to create a new culture which allows them to release the ingenuity of your team and develop breakthrough solutions to your most complex challenges, and revolutionize the way people think, work and live?
+Are you ready to create a new culture which allows them to release the ingenuity of your team to create innovative ideas, and develop breakthrough innovative solutions to your most complex challenges, and revolutionize the way people think, work and live?